iifl-logo

 CORPORATE GOVERNANCE

-Regulations, 2015.
-A separate report on corporate governance forms the part of the annual report as Annexure VII.
-A certificate from the Practicing Company Secretary M/s.
-Parikh Dave & Associates regarding compliance of conditions of corporate governance also forms the part of this report.
+Your Company has complied with the requirements of corporate governance as prescribed under Schedule V of the SEBI (LODR) Regulations, 2015.
+A separate report on corporate governance forms the part of the annual report as Annexure I. A certificate from the Practicing Company Secretary M/s.
+Parikh Dave & Associates, Company Secretaries regarding compliance of conditions of corporate governance also forms the part of this report.

 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS, COURTS AND TRIBUNALS